 This is in line with reports from the American Public Transportation Association, which indicates ridership of public transportation is the highest it’s been in 60 years.
 The trend has continued even amid falling gas prices, which indicates people are choosing to park their car and opt for public transport.

-Unfortunately, as our Boston subway accident attorneys at The Law Offices of Jeffrey S. Glassman, LLC, understand, this means the risk of injury is higher than ever too.
+Unfortunately, as our Boston subway accident attorneys at Jeffrey Glassman Injury Lawyers, understand, this means the risk of injury is higher than ever too.

 Claims against the MBTA may include: